Pan Am Flight 103: Notable passengers

 Prominent among the passenger victims was the 50-year-old UN Commissioner for Namibia (then South West Africa), Bernt Carlsson, who would have attended the signing ceremony of the New York Accords at the UN headquarters the following day.
-James Fuller, an American automotive executive who worked for Volkswagen, was returning home from a meeting with Volkswagen executives in Germany.
-Also aboard was Irish Olympic sailor Peter Dix and rock musician Paul Jeffreys and his wife.
+James Fuller, CEO of Volkswagen of America, was returning home together with marketing director Lou Marengo from a meeting with Volkswagen executives in Germany.
+Also aboard were Irish Olympic sailor Peter Dix, rock musician Paul Jeffreys and his wife, Rachel Jeffreys (née Jones), Dr. Irving Sigal, a molecular biologist, and Jonathan White, 33, an American accountant and son of David White, American actor who played Larry Tate on Bewitched.

 US government officials

-Aboard the flight were U.S. Department of State Diplomatic Security Service (DSS) Special Agents Daniel Emmett O'Connor and Ronald Albert Lariviere.
-Matthew Gannon, the Central Intelligence Agency's deputy station chief in Beirut, Lebanon, was sitting in seat 14J, which is located in the business class (branded as "Clipper Class") cabin.
+Aboard the flight were Diplomatic Security Service (DSS) Special Agents Daniel Emmett O'Connor and Ronald Albert Lariviere.
+Matthew Gannon, the Central Intelligence Agency's (CIA) deputy station chief in Beirut, Lebanon, was sitting in seat 14J, which was located in the business class (branded as "Clipper Class") cabin.
 A group of US intelligence specialists was on board the flight.
 Their presence gave rise to speculations and conspiracy theories that one or more of them had been targeted.